BY SOFO ARCHON

 Enjoy.
 When we were children we were never allowed to choose which books to read and when to read them.
-Others always chose the books for us and made us read them, and as a consequence most of us developed a hateful attitude toward books and reading.
-But now, as a mature adult, you can choose to read the books you truly enjoy.
+Others always chose the books for us and made us read them.
+As a consequence, most of us developed a hateful attitude toward books and reading.
+But now, as a mature adult, you can choose to read the books you truly want.
 When you go to a bookstore, don’t just pick any book, but find the ones that speak deeply to your mind and heart.
-Never read books you don’t enjoy, unless you are willing to waste your time.
+Never read books that you don’t enjoy, unless you are willing to waste your time.

 How to Not Read a Book

 Force yourself to read.
-From a very young age we have been taught to force ourselves to read books for some ulterior purpose.
+From a very young age, we have been taught to force ourselves to read books for some ulterior purpose.
 We have been taught to read in order to pass exams, get a degree, find a job, be smarter or whatever.
 But there is a simple rule in life: force yourself to do anything and it will not make you happy.
-Reading a book by force will not let you get the most out of reading, since this way will keep you focused on that future end you have in mind, not allowing you to enjoy the process of reading itself.
+Reading a book by force will not let you get the most out of reading–on the contrary, it will keep you focused on that future end you have in mind, which won’t allow you to be absorbed in and enjoy the process of reading itself.